hyungmogu/react-notes-and-exercises/07_data_fetching_in_react/02_notes.md

-# Lesson 01 - Fetching Data with the Fetch API
+# Lesson 02 - Fetching Data with Axios

-- `fetch` and `then` is used to fetch data from `GET` endpoint
-    - works like `promise` in javascript
-        - `fetch` is used to make a request to endpoint
+- Axios is a promise based library that's similar to `fetch` API
-        - `then` is used to synthesize data if retrieval successful
-        - `catch` is used when error results (i.e status code 404, or 500)
-    - is asynchronous
+    - works similar to `fetch` API
+    - has stronger browser support
+    - consists of more elaborate functionalities

     Example